stett/stett.github.io/_drafts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 ---
 ## Glossary of Terms

-This table lists every mathematical symbol used in the derivation that follows.

 | $$N_b$$ | Number of rigid bodies in the system |
 | $$N_c$$ | Number of constraints |
 | $$h$$ | Timestep (delta time) |